tejaslakade99/CNS-ORAL-QB/README.md

 **51. Describe major types of networks.**
    - Major network types: LAN (Local Area Network), WAN (Wide Area Network), MAN (Metropolitan Area Network), PAN (Personal Area Network), WLAN (Wireless LAN).

+**52. Define VPN (Virtual Private Network):**
+   - A VPN is a secure network that allows users to access and transmit data over the internet as if they were connected to a private network.

+**53. What is a Virtual LAN (VLAN)?**
+   - A VLAN is a logically segmented network within a physical network, enabling the isolation and organization of devices for improved network management and security.

+**54. Explain packet filtering:**
+   - Packet filtering is a network security technique that involves inspecting data packets and allowing or blocking them based on predefined rules or criteria.

+**55. Describe traffic shaping:**
+   - Traffic shaping is the process of controlling the flow of network traffic to ensure that it conforms to a specific traffic profile, optimizing bandwidth usage.

+**56. Define flow control:**
+   - Flow control is a mechanism in networking that manages the rate of data transmission to prevent congestion and ensure data is delivered efficiently.

+**57. Explain congestion control:**
+   - Congestion control is the management of network traffic to prevent network congestion and ensure efficient data flow without overwhelming the network.

+**58. What is IGP (Interior Gateway Protocol)?**
+   - An IGP is a routing protocol used within an autonomous system to exchange routing information and make routing decisions.

+**59. What is EGP (Exterior Gateway Protocol)?**
+   - EGP is a routing protocol used for exchanging routing information between different autonomous systems on the internet.

+**60. Define autonomous systems:**
+   - Autonomous systems (AS) are networks or collections of IP networks under the control of a single organization that presents a common routing policy to the internet.

+**61. What is BGP (Border Gateway Protocol)?**
+   - BGP is an exterior gateway protocol used for routing between different autonomous systems on the internet, enabling interdomain routing.

+**62. Explain OSPF (Open Shortest Path First):**
+   - OSPF is an interior gateway protocol used for routing within a single autonomous system, utilizing a link-state routing algorithm.

+**63. What is RIP (Routing Information Protocol)?**
+   - RIP is an interior gateway protocol that uses a distance-vector algorithm to determine the best path for routing within a network.

+**64. Describe PPP (Point-to-Point Protocol):**
+   - PPP is a data link layer protocol used to establish a direct connection between two devices over a serial link, often used for internet access.

+**65. Explain DHCP (Dynamic Host Configuration Protocol):**
+   - DHCP is a network protocol that dynamically assigns IP addresses and network configuration settings to devices on a network.

+**66. Define SNMP (Simple Network Management Protocol):**
+   - SNMP is a network management protocol that allows monitoring and management of network devices and their performance.

+**67. How are current IPv4 addresses allocated?**
+   - IPv4 addresses are allocated through various regional internet registries (RIRs) to internet service providers and organizations.

+**68. How do IPv6 addresses differ from IPv4 addresses?**
+   - IPv6 addresses are longer (128 bits) and use a different format compared to IPv4 addresses (32 bits), allowing for a vastly larger address space.

+**69. How does IPv6 address allocation differ from IPv4?**
+   - IPv6 uses various methods like stateless autoconfiguration and DHCPv6 for address allocation, simplifying and automating the process.

+**70. How does IPv6 aim to solve address allocation problems?**
+   - IPv6 addresses the scarcity of IPv4 addresses by providing a much larger address space, enabling every device to have a unique IP address.

+**71. How are addresses belonging to different types differentiated?**
+   - IPv6 addresses are typically identified by their format, where specific prefixes indicate link-local, global, multicast, or other address types.

+**72. What is supernetting and subnetting?**
+   - Supernetting involves combining multiple IP networks into a larger network, while subnetting divides a single network into smaller, more manageable subnetworks.